google/WebFundamentals/src/content/en/updates/2018/06/a2hs-updates.md

 <figure class="attempt-left" style="max-width: 200px">
   <img src="/web/updates/images/2018/06/a2hs-spotify.png" >
   <figcaption>
-    Install button on Spotify's Desktop Progressive Web App
+    Install button on a Desktop Progressive Web App
   </figcaption>
 </figure>

 Instead of prompting the user on page load (an [anti-pattern for permission requests](/web/fundamentals/native-hardware/user-location/#ask_permission_responsibly)), you can indicate your app can be installed with some UI, which will then show the modal install prompt.
-For example Spotify’s desktop PWA adds an ‘Install App’ button just above the user's profile name.
+For example this desktop PWA adds an ‘Install App’ button just above the user's profile name.

 Prompting to install your app on a user gesture feels less spammy to the user